sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 === Google Calendar Events ===
-Contributors: rosshanney
+Contributors: pderksen, nickyoung87, rosshanney
-Tags: google, google calendar, calendar, event, events, ajax, widget Requires at least: 3.0
+Tags: google calendar, google, calendar, events, gcal Requires at least: 3.6.1
-Tested up to: 3.5
+Tested up to: 4.0
-Stable tag: 0.7.2
+Stable tag: trunk

 Parses Google Calendar feeds and displays the events as a calendar grid or list on a page, post or widget.